akka/akka/akka-docs-dev/rst/scala/http/routing-dsl/directives/basic-directives/provide.rst

 Description
 -----------
+Provides a constant value to the inner route.

 The `provide` directive is used as a building block for :ref:`Custom Directives` to provide a single value to the inner route.
 To provide several values  use the :ref:`-tprovide-` directive.